-Group a Group and Company
+Group a ind Company

-2013 2012
+2014 2013

-Discount rate(s) Mortality rate(s) 4.6% 5.2%
+Discount rate(s) 4.1% 4.6%

-- Males 79 79
+Mortality rate(s) Males 79 79

-- Females 83 83
+Females 83 83

 The sensitivity analyses below are in connection with each significant actuarial assumption and are prepared as of the end of the reporting period, showing how the defined benefit obligation would have been affected by hypothetical changes in the relevant actuarial assumption that were reasonably possible at that date, while holding all other assumptions constant.
 The sensitivity analyses presented below are for illustrative purposes only and may not be representative of the actual change in the defined benefit obligation as it is unlikely that the change in assumptions would occur in isolation of one another as some of the assumptions may be correlated.
 In presenting the sensitivity analyses, the present value of the obligation has been calculated using the projected unit credit method at the end of the reporting period.
 The amounts generated from the sensitivity analyses represent forward-looking estimates and hence, actual results in the future may differ materially from those projected results.
-In accordance with the transitional rules in the revised IAS 19, the Company and the Group have not disclosed comparative information in this respect.

-- If the discount rate is 100 basis points higher (lower) with all other assumptions held constant, the defined benefit obligation decreases by EUR262,865 (increases by EUR232,225) - If the life expectancy increases (decreases) by two years for both men and women with all other assumptions held constant, the defined benefit obligation increases by EUR237,377 (decreases by EUR273,099)
+- If the discount rate is 100 basis points higher (lower) with all other assumptions held constant, the defined benefit obligation decreases by EUR226,522 (increases by EUR256,256) (2013 decreases by EUR262,865 (increases by EUR232,225)). - If the life expectancy increases (decreases) by two years for both men and women with all other assumptions held constant, the defined benefit obligation increases by EUR265,376 (decreases by EUR285,620) (2013 increases by EUR237,377 (decreases by EUR273,099)).

-The weighted average duration of the defined benefit obligation at 31 December 2013 is 23 years (2012 - 24 years) in relation to employees that are still employed by the company and 15 years (2012 - 16 years) in relation to retired employees.
+The weighted average duration of the defined benefit obligation at 31 December 2014 is 22 years (2013 - 23 years) in relation to employees that are still employed by the company and 14 years (2013 - 15 years) in relation to retired employees.

-25. PROVISION FOR MIA BENEFIT PLAN
+26. PROVISION FOR MIA BENEFIT PLAN

-The Group Company
+The e Company

-2013 EUR 2012 EUR 2013 EUR 2012 EUR
+2014 EUR 2013 EUR 2014 EUR 2013 EUR

-Provision for MIA benefit plan 115,930 102,573 115,930 102,573
+Provision for MIA benefit plan 163,645 115,930 163,645 115,930